 How to Cut a Rug to Resize It

-Step By Step Rug Resizing How-To
+Rug Resizing Video How-To

 As I was resizing this rug, I was thinking about other questions you might have about this project and thought I'd answer some of those below.